Shapes

 Elongated right decagonal prism with two “cones”.

-The die “lands” on each of the nine rectangles with equal probability
+The die “lands” on each of the ten rectangles with equal probability

 Modified